 REQUIRED: What is the main advantage of this technique?

-: [1].
+Xue Manz: This system allows the study of thrombogenic properties of primary endothelial cells under various circumstances and can be adjusted to scientific rational by introducing custom-made microfluidics and adjusting blood flow characteristics.
+[1].

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera